-- (a) Before making the Legal Profession (Family Court of Western Australia) Determination 2016 the Legal Costs Committee- - (1) reviewed all submissions received as a result of the notice given under section 278 of the Act; - (2) consulted with the Family Court of Western Australia (Family Court); - (3) consulted with the Chief Justice of Western Australia, The Law Society of Western Australia (Inc), the Western Australian Bar Association (Inc) and the Family Law Practitioners' Association of WA; - (4) considered the impact of changes in relevant Australian Bureau of Statistics data for the period; - (5) consulted with a range of people and organisations within the legal profession in respect to the impact of structural changes in the profession; and - (6) had regard to relevant provisions of the Family Law Rules 2004. - (b) In the Legal Practitioners (Family Court of Western Australia) Report 20091 (2009 Report) the Legal Costs Committee noted that- - the effect of changes brought about by the Family Law Amendment Rules 2008 to the Family Law Rules 2004 is that the Supreme Court of Western Australia is now responsible for the regulation of legal practitioner/client costs in the Family Court; - (2) as a consequence of the rule changes in the Family Court of Australia prior to the 2009 Report, the Family Court would no longer be setting a scale for legal practitioner/client costs; - (3) the general rule pursuant to section 117 of the Family Law Act 1975 (Commonwealth) is that each party to proceedings under that Act bears their own costs; - (4) most legal practitioners and their clients in the Family Court's jurisdiction, enter into costs agreements; - (5) the Act contains substantial cost disclosure obligations; and - (6) party/party costs are provided for under the Family Court's federal jurisdiction and therefore it is only legal practitioner/client costs that the Legal Costs Committee is concerned with.
+- (a) Before making the Legal Profession (Family Court of Western Australia) Determination 2018 the Legal Costs Committee- - (1) reviewed all submissions received as a result of the notice given under section 278 of the Act; - (2) consulted with the Family Court of Western Australia (Family Court); - (3) consulted with The Law Society of Western Australia (Inc) and the Family Law Practitioners' Association of WA; - (4) considered the impact of changes in relevant Australian Bureau of Statistics data for the period; and - (5) had regard to relevant provisions of the Family Law Rules 2004. - (b) In the Legal Practitioners (Family Court of Western Australia) Report 20091 (2009 Report) the Legal Costs Committee noted that- - (1) the effect of changes brought about by the Family Law Amendment Rules 2008 to the Family Law Rules 2004 is that the Supreme Court of Western Australia is now responsible for the regulation of legal practitioner/client costs in the Family Court; - (2) as a consequence of the rule changes in the Family Court of Australia prior to the 2009 Report, the Family Court would no longer be setting a scale for legal practitioner/client costs; - (3) the general rule pursuant to section 117 of the Family Law Act 1975 (Commonwealth) is that each party to proceedings under that Act bears their own costs; - (4) most legal practitioners and their clients in the Family Court's jurisdiction, enter into costs agreements; - (5) the Act contains substantial cost disclosure obligations; and - (6) party/party costs are provided for under the Family Court's federal jurisdiction and therefore it is only legal practitioner/client costs that the Legal Costs Committee is concerned with.